 Women face a significant level of violence in Turkey, mostly related to domestic incidents.
 Although Turkish law criminalizes domestic violence, some women consider it a private matter and are reluctant to seek help.
 Still others are unaware of the law and of its reporting mechanisms.
 Moreover, members of ethnic minorities (see p.
 14 of Political and Social Relations) may hesitate to seek protection because they distrust authorities or face language barriers.
 Generally, even if GBV cases are reported, indictment and prosecution of perpetrators is rare.
 Police sometimes delay the prosecution of cases, instead advocating for internal reconciliation within the family.
-In some cases, police refuse to respond to domestic violence incidents altogether (Photo: Members of a Turkish youth ballet perform at a Children's Day festival at Incirlik Air Base).
+In some cases, police refuse to respond to domestic violence incidents altogether.